matrix-org/matrix-spec-proposals/specification/modules/content_repo.rst

   mxc://<server-name>/<media-id>

-  <server-name> : The name of the homeserver where this content can be found, e.g. matrix.org
+  <server-name> : The name of the homeserver where this content originated, e.g. matrix.org
   <media-id> : An opaque ID which identifies the content.

+Uploads are POSTed to a resource on the user's local homeserver which returns a token which is used to GET the download.
+Content is downloaded from the recipient's local homeserver, which must first transfer the content from the origin homeserver using the same API (unless the origin and destination homeservers are the same).

 Client behaviour
 ----------------